foundry-vtt-community/wiki.js/basics/world-scripts.md

 To include a Javascript file in your world:
 1. Make sure Foundry is not running.
 2. Navigate to your world's directory in your userdata folder (like `Data/worlds/my-world/`).
-3. Open `world.json` in a text editor (Visual Studio Code is a good choice, but almost any editor will do).
+3. If you haven't made a script yet, create a new empty text file in a text editor (Visual Studio Code is a good choice, but almost any editor will do), and save it as `my-script.js`.
+3. Open the `world.json` file in the text editor.
 4. In the `world.json` file, look for a line with the `esmodules` key.
 If there isn't one already, **insert** it after the `id` like this:
 ```json
 {